 I was nervous.
 I'm realizing I'm fairly often a little nervous when I perform, but sometimes the nerves are the tracks that I ride on through the performance.
 If I fall off those tracks its devastating, but if I ride them as I should, its wonderful and as it should be and quite pleasant actually.

-We played three songs, and after we played those three songs Ofer said "are supposed to talk, do other guests say things during this."
+We played three songs, and after we played those three songs Ofer said "are we supposed to talk, do other guests say things during this?"
 The instructors nodded, the kids laughed.
 "Well um, Marcus is funny, he can say something."

 Now when I get nervous, and if its bad, I get physically uncomfortable and unstable.
 My body sort of tries to contort itself into the fetal position while my mind actively resists that sort of ridiculous reaction.
 So if you look real close, you can see I'm not staying still, and I'm almost shaking.
 At this point there are two ways for me to go, to fall or stand strong and remove doubt.